Layer-Edge/docs-V2/docs/architecture/bitcoin-anchoring.md

 - Script templates are modular and can adapt to new opcodes
 - Verification stack can selectively trigger script-based commitments
-- System can migrate from hash-only anchoring to **structured parsing** once OP_CAT is live
+- System can migrate from hash-only anchoring to **verification** once OP_CAT is live

 This makes LayerEdge **future-proof for Bitcoin-native zk-rollup systems**.